Jurickson Profar Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in MLB.
+- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 13th in MLB.

-- Royals pitchers combine to rank 15th in baseball in home runs surrendered (65 total, 1.1 per game).
+- Royals pitchers combine to rank 14th in baseball in home runs given up (65 total, 1.1 per game).

-- The Royals will look to Lynch (0-0) in his second start of the season.
+- Singer (3-4) gets the starting nod for the Royals in his 12th start of the season.
+He's put together a 7.12 ERA in 54 1/3 innings pitched, with 49 strikeouts.

-- In his most recent time out on Sunday, the left-hander tossed 5 1/3 innings against the Washington Nationals, allowing two earned runs while surrendering five hits.
+- His most recent appearance came on Saturday, May 27 against the Washington Nationals, when the righty tossed five innings, surrendering two earned runs while allowing four hits.

+- The 26-year-old has an ERA of 7.12, with 8.1 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .295 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.